Types of Multidimensional Arrays

 A Two-Dimensional Array In C can be settled using user input.
 This provides flexibility in choosing the size of the array and filling it with specific values.
 An example program prompts the user for the number of rows and columns for two-dimensional array in c, accepts the elements for each position, and prints the filled array.

-Two-Dimensional Array Program In C Example
+Input and Output with Two-Dimensional Array Program In C

 #include <stdio.h>